raspiblitz/raspiblitz/README.md

 ![RaspiBlitz](pictures/raspilogo_tile_400px.png)

-*Build your own Lightning Node on a RaspberryPi with a nice Display.*
+*Build your own Lightning & Bitcoin Fullnode on a RaspberryPi with a nice Display.*

-`Version 1.7.1rc2 with lnd 0.13.1 (or c-lightning 0.10.0) and bitcoin 22.0.0 (or litecoin 0.18.1)`
+`Version 1.7.1rc2 with lnd 0.13.1 & c-lightning 0.10.0 and bitcoin 22.0.0 (or litecoin 0.18.1)`

 ![RaspiBlitz](pictures/raspiblitz.jpg)

-**The RaspiBlitz is a do-it-yourself Lightning Node based on LND running together with a Bitcoin-Fullnode on a RaspberryPi (1TB SSD) and a nice display for easy setup & monitoring.**
+**The RaspiBlitz is a do-it-yourself Lightning Node (LND and/or c-lightning) running together with a Bitcoin-Fullnode on a RaspberryPi (1TB SSD) and a nice display for easy setup & monitoring.**

 RaspiBlitz is mainly targeted for learning how to run your own node decentralized from home - because: Not your Node, Not your Rules.
 Discover & develop the growing ecosystem of the Lightning Network by becoming a full part of it.
 Build it as part of a [workshop](WORKSHOP.md) or as a weekend project yourself.